gran4/AI-InvestiBot/README.md

 - Stocks are bought if specific conditions are met, including:
   - All models' profit ratios are above `PREDICTION_THRESHOLD`.
   - The average profit ratio exceeds the `RISK_REWARD_RATIO`.
+- The lambda and loop implemenations use the same functions.
+  - Therefore, more implementations can easily be added

 ### Earnings Processing